Arpita192/GateGuard/README.md

 Database:

-MongoDB: A NoSQL database used to store user and pass information (can be swapped with MySQL).
+MySQL: A relational database used to store all user and pass data.

-Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
+Sequelize: A promise-based Node.js ORM for MySQL.

 Authentication: